WooyoohL/Noise-robust_MER/README.md

 # NMER

+## Update
+Our work has been accepted by MRAC@ACM Multimedia.

 This repo implements the Noise-robust Multimodal Emotion Recognition(NMER)  model for the following paper:
 "Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Realistic Incomplete Data Scenarios".